ofelcan164/API/sections/uploads.md

 -----------------

 * `POST /upload_jobs.json` will start an upload job.
 Each upload job will create a *single* asset.
-Include a value for `prefix` if you would like your uploaded asset to be placed in a new folder created as a child of the specified folder with the name `prefix`. `size` is required and is in bytes.
+Include a value for `prefix` if you would like your uploaded asset to be placed in a new folder created as a child of the specified folder with the name `prefix`. `name` and `size` for each file to be uploaded to the nested asset is required. `name` must include an file extension and `size` is in bytes.

 ```json
 {